 When it comes to data in construction, there’s good news and bad news.
 The good news is, construction professionals recognize the value of data and are collecting a tremendous amount of information.
-Research by FMI Corp found that we’re producing 2.5 quintillion bytes of data daily.
+In fact, research from FMI Corp shows 2.5 quintillion bytes of data are produced daily.

 This tells us that while we have a lot of data, we don't have much insight.